Transportation, Lodging and Eating Choices

 A budget for the GR5 could be less than 50 Euros a day per person if you are going to stay entirely at refuges and gîtes d’étap, and do your own cooking or eat out inexpensively (at pizzeria’s, etc.) If you are going for full service with a mixture of refuges, gîtes, and inexpensive to moderate hotels (double occupancy in a room), and if you spend, say, 10 euros each day on lunch and 5 euros on incidentals, a budget of 80 – 90 Euros per person per day should be attainable.
 Bivouackers might get by on a budget of less than 20 Euros per person per day.
 Thus, a two week trip along the GR5, per person for two persons travelling together, including train transportation but excluding transport to France, might range from less than 400 Euros to 1,200 Euros or more.

-Compare this to a 6-day-long organized guided hiking trip with a prominent USA organization of $4,500 per person or a 12 day French-guided tour for €1,600 per person along the GR5 from Briançon to Menton, not including transportation to the starting point or from the ending point, but including transfers along the way, and routes deviating from the GRs.
+Compare this to a 6-day-long organized guided hiking trip with a prominent USA organization of over $5,000 per person; or a 12 day French-guided tour for €1,600 per person along the GR5 from Briançon to Menton, not including transportation to the starting point or from the ending point, but including luggage transfers along the way, and routes deviating from the GRs.
 If interested, search for GR5 tours online.